 Step 3: Cover the bucket and leave it undisturbed for two to four weeks.
 It’s that simple!

-Step 4: Pour this solution to the base of the plant.
+Step 4: Pour this solution around the base of the plant.
 This liquid weed fertilizer is amazing and has been applauded by gardeners.

 The smell of the solution is somewhat unpleasant, so it is better if you steep it outdoors.

-- It is found that fresh grass clippings are high in nitrogen and potassium, which are fantastic to supplement your plants.
+- It is found that fresh grass clippings are high in nitrogen and potassium, which are fantastic for supplementing your plants.